pionere/d1-hero-planner/README.md

 ## Features
 - Display and edit items of a hero.
-- Measure the offensive/defensive capablities against monsters or other heros.
+- Measure the offensive/defensive capabilities against monsters or other heros.

 # Legal